sir-dunxalot/scss-super-layout/README.md

 scss-super-layout
 =================

-Super simple but clever responsive layout for sass-based apps
+Super simple but clever responsive layout for sass-based apps.
+Automatically has sidebar, scalable content, stacked nav bar, sticky footer, and full-size centering of hero units.

+Layout is in `layout.scss` and some useful helpers you may want to use in your app are in `placeholders.scss`.

-Only caveat is the layout breaks a bit on firefox and requires the following code for Firefox broswers:
+Only caveat is the layout breaks a bit on firefox and requires the following code for Firefox browsers:

 ```
 var contentWrapper = $('.content_wrapper');